systopia/funding/docs/administration/installation.md

 The funding extension is still under development and there exists no stable release yet.

-In the following, `$ENV` refers to the drupal installation root, for example `/var/www/web`.
+In the following, `$DRUPAL_ROOT` refers to the drupal installation root, for example `/var/www/web`.

 ## Status of this document